 It may be the key to treating water-borne ailments such as dysentery, cholera, and diarrhea.
 Include it in your travel pack if you have a sensitive stomach.

-Now this’s an oil you don’t see every day.
+Oregano is not an oil you see every day.
 However, oregano oil is a hidden gem, and thus it is on our list of top 7 basic essential oils to have at home.

-Oregano is extremely powerful and should NOT be used by pregnant mothers.
+Oregano EO is extremely powerful and should NOT be used by pregnant mothers.
+It also is not recommended in children under the age of two.

 If you live in a high-traffic area, mixing it with water makes an excellent repellant for crawling insects.